Is Your Mattress Causing Back Pain?

 Unfortunately, after 20 plus years, I have still not found the perfect solution to morning back pain.
 If I could sleep in the same bed every night of the year, that would be a different story.

 But, traveling in South America doesn’t offer me that luxury.
 I will continue to update this post as I further improve my mattress induced morning back pain.
+Next, check out our recent post on how to correct your forward head (“nerd neck”) posture.

 - How Pain Affects Sleep – National Sleep Foundation – A 2015 poll finds that over half of Americans are in pain.
 Their sleep is compromised.